catalyst/moodle-tool_crawler/README.md

 actually matter to students.
 Because it comes in from outside it needs to authenticate and has a dependancy on the moodle-auth_basic plugin.
 It is recommended that you setup a dedicated 'robot' user who has readonly access to all the the site pages you wish to crawl.
+You should give the robot similar capabilites that real students will have.

 # Install